Get the Most from Parent Orientation

 your student’s session.

 - Bring water and wear comfortable clothing and shoes.
-It will be long day with a good
+It will be an active day with

 - Keep hard copies of your registration and payment.